Do you provide supervision?

 How long are mentees with you?

-Once a mentee has graduated from Dallington, the door is always open to mentees and their families.
+Our service can range from 6-24 months, depending on a mentee’s needs.
+Ultimately, the goal is to support our mentees to manage themselves without our support.
+Once a mentee has graduated from Dallington, the door is open to mentees and their families.
 We enjoy hearing of the exciting next steps our mentees are taking!

 How do you engage your advisory board?